8ff/viterbi/README.md

 # Encode/Decode
 echo 101010 | go run viterbiCli.go encode 3 5 7 | go run viterbiCli.go decode 3 5 7
 ```

+## Error Handling
+Inputs are validated, and proper error messages will be displayed.

+* The constraint should be greater than 0.
+* A generator polynomial should be greater than 0 and less than 1 << constraint.
+* The received bit sequence should be of length N * <num-of-polynomials> where N is an integer.
+Otherwise some bits must be missing during transmission.
+We will fill in appropriate number of trailing zeros.

+## Dependencies
+This code contains no external dependencies.